Entanglement renormalization for chiral topological phases: Sketch of the proof

-so the right hand side of Eq.~\eqref{eq-sk1} goes to $B^{(n)}$.
+so the right-hand side of Eq.~\eqref{eq-sk1} goes to $L^{(n)}$.
 This is obvious from Eq.~\eqref{eq-defax} provided that $s$ is large enough.

-In order to proof the existence of the lower bound (Thm.~2), we proceed in two steps.
-First, we will prove that $B\neq 0$ as long as the state is chiral ($c\neq 0$) no matter how we choose $a_\vx$.
-Recall our definition of $B$ and $a_\vx$ in Eq.(\ref{eq-defB},\ref{eq-defax}), what we need is: for any finite region $F$, $P_{\vx,\vy}$ cannot simultaneously vanish for all $\vx-\vy\notin F$.
-This statement has essentially been proved in Ref.~\onlinecite{dubail-read} in different language.
-In Appendix \ref{sec-lowerbound}, we will give a different and more compact proof.
-Physically, this means although the correlation is short-ranged in the sense that it decays exponentially, it cannot be strictly lacal (the correlation length cannot be 0).
+In order to prove the existence of the lower bound (Theorem~2), we proceed in two steps.

+First, we prove that $L\neq 0$ as long as the state is chiral ($c\neq 0$) no matter how we choose $a_\vx$.
+Recall the definition of $L$ and $a_\vx$ in Eqs.~(\ref{eq-defB}) and (\ref{eq-defax}); what we need is for any finite region $F_{s,A}$, $P_{\vx,\vy}$ cannot simultaneously vanish for all $\vx-\vy\notin F_{s,A}$.
+This is where algebraic geometry tools are used.
+Roughly speaking, a counterexample will induce an ``algebraic bundle" over the torus, which must be trivial (see Proposition 1 in the Supplemental Material \cite{supp}).
+Physically, this means although the correlation is short ranged in the sense that it decays exponentially, it cannot be strictly local (as in many zero-correlation-length ``model wave functions'').

-While $B(P)$ must be positive, the infimum (best lower bound) might be 0.
-We use a continuity argument to rule out this possibility: suppose not, there will be a sequence of maps such that $B(P)\to 0$.
-A limit $\tilde{P}$ (to be specified in the appendix) of these sequence will satisfy $B(\tilde{P})=0$ (for a slightly larger $F$) hence the Chern number $c(\tilde{P})=0$ according to the first step.
-However the Chern number, as an integer, should not change when taking the limit, which provides a contradiction.
+Second, we use a continuity argument to show the infimum (best lower bound) of $L(P)$ must also be positive.
+If not, there will be a sequence of maps such that $L(P)\to 0$.
+A limit $\tilde{P}$ of a subsequence will satisfy $L(\tilde{P})=0$ (for a slightly larger $F_{s,A}$), hence the Chern number $c(\tilde{P})=0$ according to the first step.
+However, the Chern number, as an integer, should not jump when taking the limit, which provides a contradiction.